Kristina Tkach

 Kristina Olegovna Tkach (Кристина Олеговна Ткач; born 19 January 1999) is a Russian professional pool player.
+Tkach won the 2024 WPA Women's World Ten-ball Championship defeating Seo Seoa in the final.
+Following the win, she won Billiard Digests "player of the year" award, and reached Women's Professional Billiard Association world number one.
+The following year, at the 2025 WPA Women's World Nine-ball Championship she lost in the final to Seo.
+As a junior, Tkach won the 2017 WPA World Nine-ball Junior Championship, defeating Lee Woo-jin in the final 9–6.

-She became the 2017 WPA World Nine-ball Junior Championship winner, defeating Lee Woo-jin in the final 9–6.
-Tkach is a four time European champion having won the eight-ball event in 2016 and 2019, as well as Straight pool in 2017 and 2019.
+Tkach is a four time European champion having won the eight-ball event in 2016 and 2019, as well as straight pool in 2017 and 2019.
 In addition, she is a nine-time Junior European Champion.
 Tkach is a regular player on the Euro Tour events, reaching the Tour number one in 2016.
-She is the second most successful player of all time on the tour behind Jasmin Ouschan, having won seven events beginning with the 2016 North Cyprus Open.
+She is the second most successful player of all time on the tour behind Jasmin Ouschan, having won eight events beginning with the 2016 North Cyprus Open.
+She is recognized as a WPBA Elite Pro.

 Career

 Kristina Tkach was born 19 January 1999 in Moscow, Russia.
 Tkach began playing in 2008, being supported by her parents to take up the game.

 Early career (2008–2014)

 Before turning 10 years of age, Tkach finished third at the Russian Under 18 Championship 2008 in eight-ball.
 Tkach then moved in 2009 to play straight pool competing in the Moscow Under 18 City Championship final, finishing as runner-up and also reaching the semi-finals in the women's competition nine-ball.
 The following year she won the junior women in nine-ball and ten-ball her first two out of a total of twenty titles at Moscow Under 18 Championships.
 Tkach also competed in the ladies event at the championship where she lost in the final 18–50 against Anna Mashirina.

 In 2012 Tkach played in her first European Youth Championships, at which she was the youngest medal winner at 13 years and 7 months.
 She had reached the semi-finals in the eight-ball event losing to Kamila Khodjaeva.
 In November 2012, she reached her first adult Russian championship semi-final, in both the straight pool and eight-ball events.
 In the European youth Championship 2013 she reached the semi-finals in both the ten-ball and nine-ball disciplines.
 In October 2013, she won three of the four titles at the Moscow City Championship in the women's events.
 A month later she reached her first adult Russian championship finals, but lost to Anna Maschirina (ten-ball) and Daria Sirotina (nine-ball).
 In addition, she finished in straight and in eight-ball in third place, reaching the semi-final or better in all five events.